-In our retail banking operations, our main objectives are to foster a culture of saving while providing transparent and convenient electronic banking.
+Private clients

+- Entrepreneurs, regular or irregular income receivers, and students - Anyone who prefers to bank digitally and values security, social responsibility, and easy access to convenient banking services

+SMEs

+TARGET CLIENTS

-TARGET CLIENTS Private clients Entrepreneurs, regular or irregular income receivers, and students Anyone who prefers to bank digitally and values security, social responsibility, and easy access to convenient banking services SMEs Companies with sustainable business models and formalised structures Businesses that focus on agriculture, production, and environmentally sound investments and that are regionally active in the countries in which we operate FINANCIA L SERVICES Modern channels for banking services Len ding Accounts and savings Electronic banking Mobile banking Card payments and other card services Contact Centre Private clients Housing loans Investment loans Facilities to bridge short-term liquidity gaps SMEs Full range of business loans - investment and working capital loans Green loans Liquidity management and documentary business Current accounts Savings accounts Term deposit accounts
+- Companies with sustainable business models and formalised structures - Businesses that focus on agriculture, production, and environmentally sound investments and that are regionally active in the countries in which we operate

+FINANCIAL SERVICES

+Modern channels for banking services

+- Electronic banking

+- Mobile banking

+- Card payments and other card services

+- Contact Centre

+Private clients

+- Housing loans

+- Investment loans

+- Facilities to bridge short-term liquidity gaps

+SMEs

+Lending

+- Full range of business loans - investment and working capital loans - Green loans - Liquidity management and documentary business

+Accounts and savings

+- Current accounts

+- Savings accounts

+- Term deposit accounts

+We want to be our clients' "Hausbank": the main bank where they perform all their banking transunderstand their business and offer services that meet their specific needs.
+From listening to clients, we know that they also appreciate a banking partner who provides sensible and competent advice on general banking services.

+We serve our business clients in a highly personalised way.
+We assign each SME a dedicated Business Client Adviser who takes the time to get to know the client, actions.
+This has several advantages: when a client performs all their banking business with us, we have a more comprehensive picture of their financial needs, which we are then better able to meet.